vorachaitya/BlockChain/README.md

 If fee paid to miner is very less,then no miner will pickup that transaction and after 72 hours,that transaction will be removed from mempool.Thus,that transaction will never be confirmed.

-**Transaction and UTXOs**
+#### Transaction and UTXOs

-UTXOs stnad for "Unspent Transaction Output".Let's us understand with an example:
+UTXOs stand for "Unspent Transaction Output".Let's us understand with an example:
 The following are UTXOs:

 > - Arjun -> Me 0.4 BTC